 This millet pulao recipe is completely vegan & gluten free.
 As samak chawal are also consumed during Navratri vrat, you can make this recipe during fasts also.

 Although this grain is not a variety of rice but people call it so because of its texture and colour.
 It has small granular texture and is off-white in colour.
 It is a gluten free grain which makes it suitable option for consumption not only on fasting days but also if you are on gluten-free diet.

 The texture of sama rice makes it suitable for use in both savoury & sweet recipes.
 Other recipes using barnyard millet or ‘samak ke chawal’:

 I have used only those spices & ingredients in this recipe which are commonly consumed by most people during their fasts (vrat).
 However, you are free to incorporate more veggies or use spices of your choice to make it more nutritious and flavourful.
-The Sama Rice pulao is a healthy dish that can be relished during fasts.
 As it is made using little fat (oil/ghee), it is quite lite stomach especially when you are consuming mostly fried items during these festive days.

 List of Ingredients: (Serves 2)

 - Sama Rice (Samak Ke Chawal)-1/2 cup